Andrés Reggiardo: Constituent congressman

 In the 1992 Democratic Constituent Congress election, Reggiardo ran for a seat in the Democratic Constituent Congress, and was elected.
 He served as a Constituent Congressman between 1992 and 1995 in which he was elected under the Cambio 90-New Majority alliance of then-President Alberto Fujimori.
 During his term in the Democratic Constituent Congress, he served as the Third Vice President of the Constituent Congress from 1994 to 1995.

 Congressional career

 In the 1995 elections, he was elected as a member of the newly unicameral Congress under the Cambio 90-New Majority alliance and was re-elected in the 2000 elections under the Fujimorist Peru 2000 coalition and served until 2001 due to President Alberto Fujimori's resignation and in the 2001 elections, he lost his seat when he attempted to retain his seat by running in the constituency of Lima, but was not elected as he attained a low number of votes.

 Post-congressional career

 In 2013, he and his son Renzo founded the Peru Secure Homeland, the successor of Cambio 90.
-In 2020, he is part of the presidential ticket of Rafael Santos for the 2021 general elections under the Peru Secure Homeland in which, he founded and is running for Second Vice President.
+In 2020, he was part of the presidential ticket of Rafael Santos for the 2021 general elections under the Peru Secure Homeland in which, he founded and was running for Second Vice President.